 - 1. Press the SETPOINT key.
 The SETPOINT menu appears with the cursor in the "TEMP SETP" line. - 2.
-Press F3 key to scroll to "ECONOMY MODE" line. - 3.
+Press F2 key to scroll to "ECONOMY MODE" line. - 3.
 To change the mode setting, press F4 key.
-Cursor moves to end of menu line and flashes.
+Cursor moves to end of menu line and flashes. - 4.
+Press F2 key to toggle between OFF and ON. - With the desired state in the menu line, press and hold F4 key until cursor stops flashing.
+New mode setting appears in display.